novoalab/nanoRMS/README.md

 ## De novo prediction of RNA modified sites

-### 1. Extracting of base-calling features using Epinano-RMS
+### 1. Extract base-calling features using Epinano-RMS

 #### Create a dictionary file from reference fasta
 Please note that we are using  a modified version of [EpiNano](https://github.com/enovoa/EpiNano/blob/master/README.md) that was specifically developed for nanoRMS.